America’s Best Urban Schools Symposium

 On October 8, 2018, NCUST Executive Coaches will lead guided visits to high-performing urban schools in the San Diego area.
 Buses leave from the San Diego Marriott La Jolla in the morning and return by 3:30 PM.

-Participants will choose either elementary, middle or high schools to visit.
-The day-long excursion for each of four groups (two elementary groups, one middle school group, and one high school group) will involve two school visits, one in the morning and one in the afternoon.
+Participants will choose either elementary, middle, dual language or high schools to visit.
+The day-long excursion for each of four groups (one elementary group, one middle school group, one dual language school group, and one high school group) will involve two school visits, one in the morning and one in the afternoon.

 Each visit will start with an overview from the school’s principal and/or leadership team and then continue with small group observations in individual classrooms.
 At the end of the visit, the group will meet again with the school leadership to ask questions.
 During lunch, the facilitators will lead a discussion with each group about lessons learned and how they can be applied at the participants’ schools.

 Space is limited, so this opportunity is open to the first 200 participants that register.
 The fee for the full day event is $100 and includes bus transportation, light breakfast, box lunch, and school expenses.

 |9:45 AM – 10:55 AM||Featured School and District Sessions 1*|